seanreed1111/NobleD/Version2/Introduction/FunWithOptionals.md

 // An important concept to grasp with any computer language is how it deals with the concept of nothingness.
 // Existentialism and computers go hand in hand

-// Since Swift is strict on types, they had to make a decision: What types are allowed to be 'nothing'?
+// Since Swift is strict on types, they had to make a decision: What types are allowed to be 'nothing', also known as nil?
-// we saw with dictionaries that if you define a dictionary with String keys and String values, use a key to look up a value, the variable returned is a completely different type: String?, called a string optional or an optional string.

-let dict = ["Freddie":"Mercury"]

-var newVariable = dict["Freddie"]

-//the type of newVariable is String?, to allow for the possibility that the key "Freddie" does not exist in the dictionary, and so newVariable might be nil

-newVariable = dict["Elton"]

-// Thus, since newVariable is a String?, the location in the computer's memory that is used to store newVariable either holds a String or it holds nil.

-//IMPORTANT: The type of String? is not the same as the type of String.
-//Optionals are a COMPLETELY NEW Type

-// myOptStr and myString are two entirely different types in Swift!

-let myString: String = "I don't think we're in Kansas anymore." let myOptStr: String? = myString
+// Think about a value before you set it.
+It is set to 'nothing'.

 // As a simple example, suppose you've collected a student's test grades in an array